awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 }
 ```

- From here on, you can follow the same instructions given in [Set up an Edge\-Optimized API Using AWS CLI Commands](create-api-using-awscli.md) to set up methods and integrations for this API\.
+ From here on, you can follow the same instructions given in [Set up an edge\-optimized API using AWS CLI commands](create-api-using-awscli.md) to set up methods and integrations for this API\.

-When you are ready to test your API, be sure to create a resource policy and attach it to the API as described in [Set Up a Resource Policy for a Private API](#apigateway-private-api-set-up-resource-policy)\.
+When you are ready to test your API, be sure to create a resource policy and attach it to the API as described in [Set up a resource policy for a private API](#apigateway-private-api-set-up-resource-policy)\.

-## Create a Private API Using the AWS SDK for JavaScript<a name="apigateway-private-api-create-using-nodejs-sdk"></a>
+## Create a private API using the AWS SDK for JavaScript<a name="apigateway-private-api-create-using-nodejs-sdk"></a>

 To create a private API by using the AWS SDK for JavaScript: